 What suggestions would you give to students seeking financing for their medical school educations?

 Your choice of school plays a big role.
 I would say, as a general rule, to pick schools based on their tuitions and affordability, which means you would most likely choose a state school.
 Also, consider picking schools based on your chance of getting into your preferred residency.
-For example, American medical schools are going to provide the better choice compared with Caribbean medical schools.
-Also, remember that you will be in medical school, so don’t live like a doctor when you are still a student.
+For example, American medical schools are going to provide a better choice compared with Caribbean medical schools.
+Also, remember that you will be in medical school, so don't live like a doctor when you are still a student.